rreece/rreece.github.io/outline-of-philosophy/invitation.md

 its implications for a worldview are central to many of our cultural and politcal divisions.

--   "Why Do Many Reasonable People Doubt Science?"[^Achenbach2015]
+-   Achenbach, J. (2015).
+Why Do Many Reasonable People Doubt Science?[^Achenbach2015]

 [^Achenbach2015]: @Achenbach_2015_Why_do_many_reasonable_people_doubt_science\.